EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ### How It Differs From A Full Two-Factor Authentication Apps?

-`django-2fa-recovery-codes` is designed **solely for recovery codes**, offering fine-grained control, asynchronous management, and admin-friendly batch handling.
+`django_auth_recovery_codes` is designed **solely for recovery codes**, offering fine-grained control, asynchronous management, and admin-friendly batch handling.

 * ### User UI interface
    * Dedicated login interface page to enter your email and 2FA recovery code
    * Dashboard that allows the user to:
 	      * Generate a batch of 2FA recovery codes (default=10 generated, configurable via settings flags) with expiry date or doesn't expiry
-        * Regenerate code (Uses brute force rate limiter with a penalty that increases wait time if codes is regenerated within that time window)
+        * Regenerate code (Uses brute force rate limiter with a penalty that increases the wait time if codes is regenerated within that time window)
         * Email, Delete or Download entire codes via the buttons
         * One-time verification code setup form
           * A one-time setup that allows the user to enter a 2FA code after generation (for the first time) to verify that the backend has configured it correctly without marking the code as used.
 The tests indicate whether the code has been set up correctly.